h-croser/nsw-bond-cheatsheet/src/bond-data.md

 **_Improving access to NSW bond data for tenants across NSW_**

-The following visualisations have been created using data scraped from the Rental Bonds Online site.<br>
+The following has been created using data scraped from the Rental Bonds Online site.<br>
 The data is published monthly, quarterly, and yearly, and covers postcodes within NSW.

 ```js